Healthiest Breakfast Cereals

 Seven Sundays Blueberry Chia Buckwheat Muesli

+Of course, Seven Sundays does it again with one of teh best healthy muesli brands I’ve found on the market today!
 This cereal is certified gluten-free, non-GMO, and made with wild blueberries, pumpkin seeds, and chia seeds for more protein.
-It is one of the best healthy muesli brands with half the sugar and twice the protein when compared to most other brands.
-Enjoy it cold or hot with milk or water, or even use it as a topping for yogurt!
+It has half the sugar and twice the protein when compared to most other brands.
+I like to enjoy it cold or hot with milk or water, or even use it as a topping for yogurt or oatmeal!

 Ingredients: Gluten-free oats, sorghum flakes, buckwheat groats, blueberries (blueberries, apple juice), unsweetened coconut chips (no sulfites), apples, organic honey, pumpkin seeds, chia seeds, lemon extract